-Raashi Khanna Hits Back At Trolls After Getting Criticised For Intimate Scene in ‘World Famous Lover
+Raashi Khanna Hits Back At Trolls After Getting Criticised For Intimate Scenes in World Famous Lover

 Raashi also said that lovemaking scenes are one of the vital parts in films.
 "The lovemaking scene has so much importance in the film and her role is the most difficult one ever in her filmy career," she added.

 The actress also shared that she has worked hard for the character and viewers will definitely get surprised to see her in 'World Famous Lover'.
-Meanwhile, the songs of the film are creating a lot of buzz on the internet and fans eagerly wait to witness the passionate romance on the big screen.
+Meanwhile, the songs of the film are creating a lot of buzz on the internet and fans are eagerly waiting to witness the passionate romance on the big screen.

 Raashi made her film debut in 2013's Bollywood film 'Madras Cafe'.
 Later, she moved to the South Film Industry where she has worked in Tamil, Telugu and Malayalam films.
 Her films like Hyper, Supreme, Bengal Tiger, Venky Mama and others worked well at the box-office.